forcedotcom/java-sdk/README.md

 # NO LONGER MAINTAINED

 This library is no longer maintained.
-Use [wsc](https://github.com/forcedotcom/wsc) for building Java applications that connect to Force.com API.
+Use [wsc](https://github.com/forcedotcom/wsc) for building Java applications that connect to the Force.com SOAP API or Bulk API.

 # Database.com SDK for Java